 Interchanging is in general a disincentive for travelling by public transport and direct longer journeys between main centres of population (where there should be a reasonable level of demand) should be the first option.
-Interchanging adds time, causes inconvenience and makes the journey much more difficult for people with mobility disabilities.

 Should the provision of shorter but more frequent journeys create increased travel opportunities by interchanging, this may well be a favourable option.
 However, it would have to be a balance between convenience, journey opportunities and the level of travel demand.
-However, for principal traffic flows, a reasonable number of through journey opportunities should always be maintained.